On leave from the A. F. Ioffe Physical Technical Institute, St. Petersburg, Russia.

 Published 2012.
 This article is a US Government work and is in the public domain in the USA.

 Rapid Communications in Mass Spectrometry

 Volume 27, Issue 1, pages 152–156, 15 January 2013

 How to Cite

-Mass spectra of the tetrapeptides AAAA, AAFA, AAVA, AFAA, AVAA, AFFA, and AVVA were measured in the collision-induced dissociation (CID) activation mode on a grid of activation times 0.05 to 100 ms and normalized collision energy 10 to 35%.
-The lowest energy geometries and vibrational spectra were calculated for the precursor ions and their charged and neutral fragments using density functional theory (DFT) at the TPSS/6-31G(d,p) level.
-Dissociation energies were calculated for all fragmentation channels leading to b- or y-fragments.
+Product ion m/z spectra of hexapeptides AAAAAA, AAAFAA, AAAVAA, AAFAAA, AAVAAA, AAFFAA and AAVVAA have been acquired on a Finnigan LTQ XL mass spectrometer in the collision-induced dissociation (CID) activation mode on a grid of activation times 0.05 to 100 ms and normalized collision energy 10 to 35%.
+Dissociation energies were calculated for all fragmentation channels leading to b- and y-fragments at the TPSS/6-31G(d,p) level of the density functional theory.

-It is demonstrated that m/z peaks observed in the mass spectra correspond to the fragmentation channels with the lowest dissociation energies.
-Using 50 kcal/mol as the cut-off value of dissociation energy, it was predicted that 28 out of 42 possible peaks in the b- and y-series of the seven tetrapeptides can be observed in mass spectra.
-In the experiments, 26 b- or y-peaks were observed, all of which are among the 28 predicted ones.
+It was demonstrated that the m/z peaks observed in the product ion spectra correspond to the fragmentation channels with dissociation energies below a certain threshold value.
+However, there is no direct correlation between the most intense m/z peaks and the lowest dissociation energies.
+Using the dissociation energies, it was predicted that out of 63 theoretically possible peaks in the b- and y-series of the seven hexapeptides, 19 should not be observable in practical spectra.
+In the experiments, 24 peaks were not observed, including all 19 predicted.

 Dissociation energies alone are not sufficient for predicting ion intensity relationships in product ion m/z spectra.
 Nevertheless, the present data suggest that dissociation energies appear to be good predictors of observability of b- and y-peaks and potentially very useful for filtering theoretical peaks of each candidate peptide in peptide identification tools.
 Published 2012.
 This article is a US Government work and is in the public domain in the USA.